-Protocol Component Char Туре Meaning Туре М Attribute The range of legal enumerated values in DefinedProtocolsType have been extended to include "HTTP-SOAP1.1" and "HTTPS-SOAP1.1".
-One of these two settings MUST be contained in the Type attribute.
-Secure М Attribute Unchanged in meaning Set to "Yes" (HTTPS) or "No" (HTTP) depending upon whether the underlying protocol provides a secure channel.
-URL С Element For all Push Mode Agents, this is the HTTP/S URL subsequently used by the ZIS to invoke operations on the "FlowControl" Web Service provided by that agent.
-See Section 4 for further details.
-It is not present if the agent registering is Pull Mode.
-Property М Container Consists of one or more Property Name/Value pairs, as defined below.
+Protocol Component Char Туре Meaning

+Туре М Attribute The range of legal enumerated values in DefinedProtocolsType have been extended to include "HTTP-SOAP1.1" and "HTTPS-SOAP1.1".
+One of these two settings MUST be contained in the Type

+attribute.

+\mathcal{Y} (HETTER) (HETTER) 1 1

+es" (HTTPS) or "No" (HTTP) depending upon he underlying protocol provides a secure channel.

+sh Mode Agents, this is the HTTP/S URL htly used by the ZIS to invoke operations on the htrol" Web Service provided by that agent.
+See for further details.

+of one or more Property Name/Value pairs, as

+-